upura/basketball-behavior-challenge/README.md

 docker exec -it basketball bash
 ```

-You can run codes by `run.sh`.
+You can run codes by `experiments/run.sh`.
 This implementation uses a supporting tool for machine learning competitions named [Ayniy](https://github.com/upura/ayniy).

 ```
-cd experiments/
-sh run.sh
+sh experiments/run.sh
 ```